Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: PMNFR2 - Category: Composition - Use Resource Modules to Build a Pattern Module

-A module **SHOULD** be built from the required AVM Resources Modules.
-If a Resource Module does not exist for a resource required by the Pattern Module, then the module **MAY** use "vanilla" code for this resource as a temporary measure.
-The development of the required Resource Module **SHOULD** be prioritized and the Pattern Module updated to use the Resource Module, as soon as possible.
+A Pattern Module **SHOULD** be built from the required AVM Resources Modules.
+If a Resource Module does not exist for a resource required by the Pattern Module, then the Pattern Module **MAY** use "vanilla" code for this resource, however, the Pattern Module **SHOULD** be updated to use the Resource Module when the required Resource Module becomes available.

 {{< hint type=note >}}
 The intent behind this being a "**SHOULD**" level requirement (and not a **MUST**) is to to cater for those scenarios where most Resource Modules required to develop a given Pattern Module are available, but not all.
-In this case the AVM team wants to unblock the owner of the new Pattern Module by allowing them to leverage this approach as a **temporary workaround**.
-This is not meant to be a permanent state or a solution module owners should start with by default when developing new Pattern Modules.
+In this case, the AVM team wants to unblock the owner of the new Pattern Module by allowing them to leverage this approach as a workaround, until the required Resource Module becomes available.
 Ideally, all required Resource Modules **SHOULD** be developed first, and then leveraged by the Pattern Module.
 {{< /hint >}}

 <br>